“Natural Treatments For Frozen Shoulder”

 ( At my massage studio, I practice cupping therapy, hot stone massage, and therapeutic massage for frozen shoulder treatment. )

 Some essential oils help relax your muscle stiffness.
 When you take a bath, add maximum of 5 drops of essential oils in your bath tub.
 Lavender essential oil, marjoram essential oil, and peppermint essential oils are great for muscle stiffness and inflammation.
+If your skin is sensitive, add 2-3 drops of essential oils instead of 5.

 Fresh veggies and fruits, probiotic rich food, healthy fats like nuts, seeds, avocado, coconuts oil, and olive oil will help reduce inflammation.
 Avoid or reduce inflammatory food such as sugar, alcohol, wheat, dairy and processed vegetable oils.